 1998-2008: Project Director, Spaulding/Partners Traumatic Brain Injury Model System at Harvard Medical School, funded by the National Institute on Disability and Rehabilitation Research.

-2007-present: Project Director, Traumatic Brain Injury Model System Follow-up Center at Spaulding Rehabilitation Hospital, funded by the National Institute on Disability and Rehabilitation Research.
+2007-2012: Project Director, Traumatic Brain Injury Model System Follow-up Center at Spaulding Rehabilitation Hospital, funded by the National Institute on Disability and Rehabilitation Research.

 Glenn MB.
 Post-concussion disorders.
 In Frontera W, Silver J, editors.
 Essentials of Rehabilitation Medicine, 2nd Ed.
 Philadelphia: Hanley & Belfus, 2008, p.
 801-806.